lamriaimen/gemini_chatbot/ARCHITECTURE.md

 ### 3. Why Gemini over other LLMs?

 **Rationale:**
-- Free API key with generous limits
+- Free API key with generous limits (using gemini-2.5-flash model)
 - Fast streaming performance
 - Good quality responses for general chat
 - Easy to swap (abstracted behind `LLMClient` interface)
+- Latest model with improved capabilities

+**Current Model**: `gemini-2.5-flash` - the latest fast model with enhanced performance.

 **Abstraction**: The `llmClient.ts` can be swapped for OpenAI, Claude, or any other provider without changing the app logic.